-As allowed by the City, the Chief Financial Officer/Director of Finance will review opportunities whereby interfund loans may be utilized to meet short-term financing needs.
+As allowed by the City, the Director of Finance will review opportunities whereby interfund loans may be utilized to meet short-term financing needs.
 Interfund loans will only be utilized if economically beneficial to the lending fund and only if the rate of return is comparable or higher than the rate of return the lending fund would otherwise receive by keeping funds in the City's investment pool.
-Any interfund loan must be approved by the City Council, excluding any interfund balances created during the annual year-end close process relating to negative cash balances generated from activities from reimbursement grants and inventory balances in the warehouse.
+Any interfund loan must be approved by the City Council.